northmule/buy-one-click-woocommerce/readme.txt

 == Changelog ==
+= 2.1.3 =
+* Fixed the get_customer_unique_id call for older versions of WooCommerce
-= 2.1.2 =
+* Checking the restrictions on sending the form redone in the session = 2.1.2 =
 * The order number for yandex.metrica is taken from WooCommerce
 * Old code removed